Torfkopp/masterarbeit/chapters/basics/ai/drl.typ

 A survey @hao2022adversarial shows the possibilities of attacking machine learning agents deployed in smart grids with adversarial machine learning.
 @panimproving use the adversarial attacker to train and improve the robustness of their reinforcement learning agent controlling the power grid.
 A highly related work is @fischer2018adversarial, in which adversarial resilience learning (ARL) is introduced;
-agents take the roles of attackers or defenders that aim at worsening or improving---or keeping, respectively--- defined performance indicators of the system, e.g. a simulated power system, and learn to adapt their strategies to the opponent's actions.
+agents take the roles of attackers or defenders that aim at worsening or improving -- or keeping, respectively -- defined performance indicators of the system, e.g. a simulated power system, and learn to adapt their strategies to the opponent's actions.

 ==== Bellman Equation